nguyenminhtoi212-code/Metrolist-Music/README.md

 <h2><a id="faq"></a>FAQ</h2>

-### For frequently asked questions regarding the core project base, check out the official [Metrolist FAQ Page](https://metrolist.cc/#faq).
+### For answers to common questions about the base project, please visit the official [Metrolist FAQ Page](https://metrolist.cc/#faq).

 </div>